-- Death Is a Slap on the Wrist: In any given AE game (excluding mini-games), the worst consequence death will have is that you have to start the quest over.
+- Death Is a Slap on the Wrist: In any given AE game (excluding mini-games), the worst consequences death will have is that you have to restart the current quest all over again.

 - Death Is Not Permanent: See above.

-- Direct Demographic: AE has a very close relationship to its player base, often directly involving them in the creation process, creating quests that are impossible to finish without the cooperation of several players (despite being in single-player games), and sometimes even bringing forum antics into the games themselves.
+- Direct Demographic: AE has a very close relationship to its players/fandom, often directly involving them in the creation process, creating many quests that are impossible to finish without the cooperation of several players (despite being in single-player games), and sometimes even bringing the forum antics into their games themselves.